What are the objectives of a cover letter?

 How should I approach the writing task?

 Your cover letter is your opportunity to market those aspects of your skills, abilities, education, training, background, and experience which are most relevant to the position you're seeking.
 This means that you will need to begin by doing some thinking about your skills and background and how these relate to the position for which you're applying.
-(For more information about skills, visit the English Advising Career Page.)
+(For more information about skills, visit the Humanities Academic Services Center website.)
 Your cover letter should reflect your individuality, but remember that you are "introducing yourself" for the first time to a stranger: it's best to err on the side of professionalism.

 Read the job announcement carefully.
 What are the most important qualifications being sought?
 How can you best demonstrate that you have them?
 Try to put yourself in the prospective employer's position: What would you want to know about a candidate for this particular job?
 What information would be most important to you?
 Include only the most relevant attributes and experiences you possess which specifically match the job for which you're applying.